Articles · Salvation History · Genesis 3 · Revelation 12 · Isaiah 14

 The State of Probation

 Begin with the word the older manuals use, because it is exact: probation.
 A state of trial.
 The angels were not created already gazing upon God.
-This is the unanimous teaching of the theologians, and it is the hinge on which everything else turns.
+This is the common teaching of the Scholastic theologians, following St. Thomas, and it is the hinge on which everything else turns.

-St. Thomas teaches that the angels were created in sanctifying grace but not yet admitted to the Beatific Vision — the face-to-face sight of God that is heaven itself.
+St. Thomas teaches that the angels were created in sanctifying grace but not yet admitted to the Beatific Vision (Summa Theologiae I, q.
+62, aa.
+1-5) — the face-to-face sight of God that is heaven itself.
 They were made in a kind of probationary heaven, the empyrean, where they had to exercise their free will and prove their fidelity before being admitted to see God as He is.
 They were wayfarers — in statu viae, "in the state of the journey" — exactly as a pilgrim is on the road and not yet home.
 Those who passed the test entered the Vision and could never again fall.
-Those who refused fell at once, and forever.
+Those who refused fell at once, and forever (Summa Theologiae I, q.
+63, a.
+6).

 Why a test at all?
 Because love cannot be compelled.
 Fr.
 John Hardon framed the whole drama as a chain of necessities: there is no happiness without love; no love without freedom; no freedom without a choice; no choice without a test.
 God did not want a heaven of automatons running a program of praise.
 He wanted sons — and sonship, angelic or human, requires the real possibility of refusal.
 The probation was the price of love being love.